 I'm not saying not to stock up on diapers, especially if you have older kids so you already know what brand you like.
 I am saying that the magical interwebs will ship more diapers to your door, for free, in two days or less, and can be ordered from your phone while you breastfeed.
 There's no need to buy enough diapers to swaddle a baby army.

 Similarly, you don't have to go crazy with the food.
 We had a dozen bottle/nipple varieties, a pump, and several types of formula purchased and on the ready, but our daughter literally never once took a bottle.
 She went straight from nursing to drinking juice out of my rinsed out and subtly-refilled Chick-fil-a cup.
 (She wanted to be like mom, but I was pretty sure "Dr. Pepper" shouldn't be her first words.)
 You especially don't need to go formula-crazy at first if you plan to breastfeed for a bit.

-Here are my go-tos when it comes to the absolute essentials (because, as I said, we tried everything) but it's not like you're having a baby and then going on a year-long camping trip.
+It's not like you're having a baby and then going on a year-long camping trip.
 The.
 Store.
 Is.
 Still.
 Right.
 There.

 I could literally build an entire tent city out of swaddling blankets.
 If swaddling blankets were money, our daughter would have been raised in a golden palace and teethed on diamonds.
 I have no idea what made us think one human child with a normal number of arms and legs had need of that many swaddling blankets, yet to this day (and she's three now) I'm still finding swaddling blankets stashed around our house.